BayAreaMetro/MTCDataModel/README.md

-# MTCDataModel
+# MTC Data Model
-MTC Spatial Data Modeling Research
+MTC Spatial Data Modeling Research and Data Processing ETL Scripts

 This repo contains documentation on a draft Data Model and Data Processing scripts for the Integrated Regional Planning Program.